ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

     c(); // I'm in C!
          // I'm in A!

-In this scenario, the b() function could exist at any depth in the stack and rather than passing properties through as arguments, it would search up through the stack to find the first location where x is saved and then use that instead.
+In this scenario, the `b()` function could exist at any depth in the stack and rather than passing properties through as arguments, `b()` would search up through the stack to find the first location where `output` is stored and then use that.

 This is what Ringa does in your GUI.